DebarunMitra/StoryYO/README.md

 # StoryYO
-An application where people can share there stories, experiences and thoughts.This application process the article based on using of words, senteces, paragraphs, spelling and grammer.
+An application where people can share there stories, experiences and thoughts.This application process the article based on used of words, sentences, paragraphs, spelling and grammar.
 After processing an article a report generated and based on that User get some rank.
 ## Author:
 - [Debarun Mitra](https://github.com/DebarunMitra)
 - [Ranjith](https://github.com/ranjithckumar)